denten-books/plain-text/support/conferences/ipam-april-2016/45-min-direct-manipulation.md

 painting beyond media, asemiosis---messages lacking a sign.

-However futuristic such possibilities may seem to us today, we should not lose sight of the mediated nature of human--computer interaction in all of its
+However futuristic such possibilities may seem to us today, we should not lose sight of the mediated nature of human-computer interaction in all of its
 forms: paper, ink, silicone.
 Media intercedes.
 As technological dreams become reality they also grow less interesting and more mundane.
 We tend not to think about them; they become habit.
 Habituation smoothes the rough edges of